-- Ensure that when the alley way is not in use, the gate is kept locked. - Continue to keep your alley way clean and clear from rubbish.

-• For any maintenance or repair works to the gates please speak to the contractor directly.
-Please note this pack is subject to change and is correct at the time of printing.
+- Ensure that when the alley way is not in use, the gate/s are kept locked. - Continue to keep the alley way clean and clear of rubbish. - For any maintenance or repair works to the gates please liaise with the contractor directly.